 The type of lectin present in red kidney beans is called phytohemagglutinin.
-It is responsible for red kidney bean poisoning, which results from eating raw or undercooked kidney beans.
-According to the
+It is responsible for red kidney bean poisoning, which comes from eating raw or undercooked kidney beans.

 The nutrients that accompany lectins in plant-based foods are also essential.
 Removing them from the diet may have damaging consequences.

 However, no evidence supports the exclusion of lectins from the diet.
 A person should only make major changes to their diet following recommendations from their doctor.